py-why/EconML/doc/spec/inference.rst

 For the Orthogonal Random Forest estimators (see :class:`.ContinuousTreatmentOrthoForest`, :class:`.DiscreteTreatmentOrthoForest`), we provide confidence intervals built via the bootstrap-of-little-bags approach ([Athey2019]_).
 This technique is well suited for estimating the uncertainty of the honest causal forests underlying the OrthoForest estimators.
-You can enable such intervals by setting
-``inference='blb'``, e.g.:
+Such intervals are enabled by leaving inference at its default setting of ``'auto'`` or by explicitly setting ``inference='blb'``, e.g.:

 .. testcode::